Pepsi just ordered 100 of Tesla’s new electric semis

-The sugar water giant made the announcement on Tuesday, reports Reuters.
+The sugar-water giant made the announcement on Tuesday, reports Reuters.
 The pre-order of 100 of Telsa’s new electric trucks is the largest publicly known order so far.
-That means that Tesla has now received pre-orders for 267 of the new vehicles, according to Reuter’s tally.
-Besides Pepsi, other customers include Wal-Mart, J.B.
+That means that Tesla has now received pre-orders for 267 of the new vehicles, according to Reuters’ tally.
+Besides Pepsi, other customers include Walmart, J.B.
 Hunt, and Sysco.
 While an order of 100 trucks sounds large, Pepsi currently has a fleet of almost 10,000 other trucks already and annually about 260,000 heavy-duty Class-8 trucks are made in North America.MG

 collectionsNewslettersInnovation FestivalCurrent Issue